Do you think Google Shopping is just for online shops?

 When walking around town, visiting a physical store on the high-street is the quickest way to shop what it is needed at that particular moment.
 It is in that moment that brick and mortar shops need to be found and attract intent-rich shoppers who otherwise would simply go somewhere else.
 Local inventory ads let them do just that.

-Getting Started: Local Inventory Ads Requirements
+How to Start Local Inventory Ads Requirements

 Unfortunately, Local Inventory Ads are available just in a few selected countries.
 Therefore, the first requirement for you to be eligible for this ad format is having physical stores in at least one of the following countries: Australia, Brazil, Canada, France, Germany, Japan, UK, and US.

 If you are selling in the EU, you would also need a website where to host an About page.
 (Follow these instructions to know more on how to make your About Page compliant with Google and EU regulations).
 Outside of Europe, this requirement is not mandatory and you can use Inventory Ads even without a web page.

 The second step you need to follow in order to get started with Local Inventory Ads is setting up a Google My Business account, a Merchant Center account and an AdWords account.

 If you are already advertising on Google Shopping, you would definitely have the last two.
 What you might be missing is a Google My Business account.